-I’ve slowly come around to Robert’s preference for a house over an apartment, and our hunt for houses in Aarhus Denmark is in full swing!
+I’ve slowly developed a preference for a house over an apartment, and my hunt for houses in Aarhus Denmark is in full swing!

 When I first moved to Denmark in 2010, I bought the apartment that was my muse for nearly four years.
-Then I moved into Robert’s place where the lack of storage, privacy, and space, and the transient vibe that comes when two people haphazardly merge lives and belongings has taken its toll on me.
+Then I moved to a smaller place in Aarhus where the lack of storage, privacy, and space has taken its toll on me.
 I miss gardening, cooking in a nice kitchen, and having a place for everything.
 I miss having a project, a muse, and a home that I’m proud of.

 Houses in Aarhus Denmark